Combination Products — Verus FDA

 Typical range: $6,000–$18,000

-For products where lead center and jurisdiction are not obvious and you need a structured position.
+For products where jurisdiction isn’t obvious and you need a structured position.

 • RFD strategy + drafting support (when appropriate)